Landmarketing Issue 41 - Spring 2012

 On another note, we've also got several stops on the "Landmark on Location" schedule for this summer so stay tuned for new videos.

-For now, sink your teeth into this long list of case studies which are sure to give you LOTS of excellent ideas for your upcoming events.
+For now, sink your teeth into this long list of case studies that are sure to give you LOTS of excellent ideas for your upcoming events.

 HOW OTHERS ARE USING CUSTOM INFLATABLES > CASE STUDIES: